A healthy body is often described as a well-oiled machine. Like a machine, it’s made up of otherwise fixed segments made mobile by joints.

 Seated calf raises (open kinetic chain)

 - Sit on the calf raise machine with toes on the platform and thighs under padding.

 - Work to lift the thigh pad by raising your heels and engaging your calf muscles.

 - Slowly lower until calf muscles are stretched.

 - Repeat 10 times for 2-3 sets.

 - Standing on a step or platform, position your feet so your heels are hanging off the edge.

 - Slowly raise your heels, lifting your body and engaging your calves.

 - Lower to starting position, with calf muscles stretched.

 The use of open and closed kinetic chain exercises is not limited to a physical therapist’s office.
-These are also techniques you can experiment with in the gym to find those that best suit your fitness goals.
+These are also techniques you can experiment with in the gym.
+Work with a certified personal trainer to find exercises that best suit your fitness goals.